-The unspoken truth about managing geeks by Jeff Ello
+The unspoken truth about managing geeks [the broken link was removed] by Jeff Ello

 Good IT pros are not anti-bureaucracy, as many observers think.
 They are anti-stupidity.
 The difference is both subjective and subtle.